Hi, I'm Marilyn -- My husband Michael and I own That'll Do Farm.

 Marilyn's daughter, Alison is the chief alpaca care-giver.

 She has a soft spot in her heart for all animals.
 Alison has been a dog groomer and is expert at trimming the top knots on all the alpacas and is learning to shear.

-They are in charge of the six hives of bees, extracting and packaging the honey and offering advice to new beekeepers.
+Together, they manage more than 25 hives of bees, extracting and packaging the honey and offering advice to new beekeepers.